Cold War Jets Collection

 The airfield was open on Sundays from 10.00 am to 4.00 pm when aircraft were displayed.
 Demonstrations of fast taxi runs were carried out on the two open days held each year, usually May Bank Holiday Sunday and August Bank Holiday Sunday.
 Individual Groups also held events of their aircraft, these included fast taxi runs, static engine runs, photoshoots etc.

-It was reported in June 2020 that the museum had permanently closed.
-New developments have since come to fruition throughout 2021, with the hope of reopening the museum on a nearby site but still on the current airfield.

-As of 2022 this development is progressing well, new hard standing for aircraft has now been built along with new public car parking.
-The Museum hosted its first public event on the new site in November 2022, marking the first step before reopening fully.

-Taxiable aircraft

-Aircraft currently in a taxiable state, are: